beenish01/-Social-Media-Data-Analysis---Analyzing-Tesla-Related-Tweets/README.md

 Kafka Producer and Consumer:
 The Kafka producer sends tweets to a Kafka topic, and the consumer processes them in real-time.
 This indicates streaming data capabilities, which is a characteristic of real-time systems.
+Run producer : python kafka_twitter_producer.py and Consumer : python kafka_twitter_consumer.py

 SQLite Database:
 The processed tweets are inserted into the tweets_processed table using the consumer.
-This insertion happens almost immediately after the consumer processes the data, showcasing near real-time behavior.
+This insertion happens almost immediately after the consumer processes the data, showcasing near real-time behavior. the consumer will generate tweets_processed.db

 UI Updates:
-The UI displays the data as soon as it is inserted into the database, further emphasizing a near real-time user experience.
+The UI displays the data as soon as it is inserted into the database, further emphasizing a near real-time user experience. streamlit is used for this : streamlit run dashboard.py

 Problem Statement and BDA Process